Fly1toMoon/Cubic-Knowledge-Distillation/README.md

 # Cubic-Knowledge-Distillation
-Code for 'Cubic Knowledge Distillation for Speech Emotion Recognition'

-# Abstract
 Speech Emotion Recognition (SER) can play an important role in human-computer interaction.
-In this paper, we propose a logit knowledge distillation method for SER, called Cubic KD, that distill the knowledge of fine-tuned self-supervised models to allow better performance of small models.
+We propose a logit knowledge distillation method for SER, called Cubic KD, that distill the knowledge of fine-tuned self-supervised models to allow better performance of small models.
 By creating cubic structures from teacher and student network output features and using a loss function to distill the cube structure through self-correlation between elements, Cubic KD efficiently captures knowledge within instances and among instances.
 We apply this distillation method to four student models and conduct experiments using the Emo-DB and IEMOCAP datasets.
 The results show that Cubic KD outperforms existing predictive logit knowledge distillation methods and is comparable to intermediate feature knowledge distillation methods.

 ![figkd_page-0001-2](https://github.com/Fly1toMoon/Cubic-Knowledge-Distillation/assets/87889196/6f6730d0-5cce-489b-8476-d67fa6721e2a)

-# Installation and Training
+## Installation and Training
 ### 1. Requirements:
 You need to install packages necessary for running experiments.
 Please run the following command.
 ```sh